kcstokely/Self-Avoiding-Walks/README.md

 This was:

-  a useful calculation for modeling physical processes
+  - a useful calculation for modeling physical processes

-  a test of whether I had solved this (possibly-impossible) problem analytically
+  - a test of whether I had solved this (likely impossible) problem analytically (I did not)

-  an exercise in coding a recursive function
+  - an exercise in learning to code a recursive function